sgcjw/CDE4301_website/content/report/final_report.md

 The power monitoring system is responsible for monitoring and reporting power status and power(current) consumptions in each channel.
 This section will detail the various features implemented to achieve this functionality.

 ### 8.1 Power Good Status
 The Power Good (PG) status is a critical indicator of the health and stability of the power supply.
-It provides real-time feedback on whether the power supply is operating within acceptable parameters, allowing for proactive management of the power system.
+It provides real-time feedback on whether the power supply is operating within acceptable parameters.

 To achieve the PG monitoring functionality, a TPS3711DDCR voltage supervisor from Texas Instruments is selected for its simplicity and reliability.
 The TPS3711 monitors the output voltage of the power channel and asserts the PG signal when the voltage is within the specified range.

 ### 8.2 Fault Reporting
-As mentioned in [Section 7.1](#71-protection-requirements), the MOSFET gate driver IC TPS4800 is selected for its built-in protection features which collectively protect the vehicle from electrical fault, improving the reliability of the system.
-At the same time, the TPS4800 is also able to report fault status via its FAULT pin.
-This pin goes LOW when any of the protection features are triggered, allowing the microcontroller to log and report the fault event.
+As mentioned in [Section 7.1](#71-protection-requirements), the MOSFET gate driver IC TPS4800 is selected for its built-in protection features, improving the reliability of the system.
+At the same time, the TPS4800 is also able to report fault status via its FAULT pins.
+These pins goes LOW when any of the protection features are triggered, allowing the microcontroller to log and report the fault event.

 ### 8.3 Power(Current) Consumption Statistics
 Accurate power(current) consumption monitoring is essential for effective power management and optimization.
 The AMC1301DWVR, a precision isolated delta-sigma modulator from Texas Instruments, is selected for its high accuracy and isolation capabilities.